AdaCore/spark2014/lrm/source/mapping-spec.rst

 Rule declaration anno's
 ~~~~~~~~~~~~~~~~~~~~~~~

-TBD
+See section `Proof types and proof functions`_.

 Proof types and proof functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example gives pre- and post-conditions on operations that act upon the concrete representation of an abstract own variable.
 This means that proof functions and proof types are needed to state those pre- and post-conditions.
+In addition, it gives an example of the use of a rule declaration annotation - in the body of procedure Initialize - to introduce a rule related to the components of a constant record value.

 Specification in SPARK 2005